loricallum/ML_Frontend/README.md

 ## Live Demo

-You can find the complete and functional app here:
+You can find the complete and functional app here: "Coming Soon" :)

 ## Setup